 Bridging jazz, klezmer, rock, and groove, this five-piece group carries a progressive yet inviting presence, exploring beautiful melodies while defining new boundaries.
-Awarded a Five Star Highly Commended rating by the 2019 UK Songwriting Contest for their compositions, as well as being a Jazz Finalist in the 2018 John Lennon Songwriting Contest for their song “One Provision”, Big Brooklyn’s original compositions, as well as their adaptations of jazz and rock standards, captivate audiences with a unique depth of passion in expressive melodies and harmonies, touching on on the inseparable exultation and pathos of the klezmer sound, all interwoven over a fabric of jazz and groove.
+Awarded Five Star Highly Commended ratings by the 2019 UK Songwriting Contest for their compositions, as well as being a Jazz Finalist in the 2018 John Lennon Songwriting Contest for their song “One Provision”, Big Brooklyn’s original compositions, as well as their adaptations of jazz and rock standards, captivate audiences with a unique depth of passion in expressive melodies and harmonies, touching on on the inseparable exultation and pathos of the klezmer sound, all interwoven over a fabric of jazz and groove.

 Big Brooklyn was formed in 2014 by Willie and Melody Dornfeld.
 Having both been involved in music for a long time, they wanted to create a group where they took freedom to write music they love, that spoke to their hearts, that was passionate and all-out, and which brought together different styles in which they had been immersed.
 Melody Dornfeld began classical music studies at a young age,